 Caregiving can be done well, but like all things, it will challenge you at the core, stretch you to your limits and it will affect your relationships with others.
 If you are a married caregiver, you know exactly what I’m talking about.
 Caregiving packs a powerful punch and brings with it a tremendous wave of emotions, responsibilities and challenges that not only affects the caregiver, but the entire family, starting with your marriage.

-How to Protect Your Marriage When Caregiving
+How to Have a Healthy Marriage While Caregiving

 Commit to Open, Honest Communication